jrudar/TreeOrdination/README.md

     unsup_n_estim: int, default = 160
         The number of decision trees in each LANDMark classifier.

+    max_samples_tree: int, default = 100
+        Specifies how many samples will be used to train each LANDMark tree.

     n_jobs: int, default = 4
         The number of processes used by LANDMark to train each classifier.

-    n_neighbors: int, default = 8
-        The 'n_neighbors' parameter of UMAP.
-A larger value will capture more of the global structure of the data while smaller values will focus more on the local structure of the data.
-Larger datasets will likely need a larger value for this parameter.

-    max_samples_tree: int, default = 100
-        Specifies how many samples will be used to train each LANDMark tree.

-    min_dist: float, default = 0.001
-        The 'min_dist' parameter of UMAP.

     scale: bool, default = False
         Specifies if each row in X should be divided by its sum.